chris-rudmin/serial-nci-scale/README.md

 #### Static Methods

-- `SerialNCIScale.isWebSerialSupported()` - Returns `true` if Web Serial API exists in your browser.
+-

 #### Static Attributes

+- `SerialNCIScale.isWebSerialSupported` - `true` if Web Serial API exists in your browser
 - `SerialNCIScale.supportedScaleFilters` - Array of devices which are known to be supported

 #### Events